axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 3. Select one of the available chart types (see Available charts)

-4. Select and configure one or more of the available filters (see Chart filter criterias).
+4. Select and configure one or more of the available filters (see Chart filter criteria).

 5. Click :guilabel:`Add to dashboard`